osmosis-labs/osmosis/tests/localosmosis/README.md

     #     GO_VERSION: 1.19
 ```

-2. Checkout the Osmosis repository to a different `ref` that includes the new version, and then rebuild and restart LocalOsmosis using `make localnet-start`.
+2. Checkout the Osmosis repository to a different `ref` that includes the new version, and then rebuild and restart LocalOsmosis using `make localosmosis-start`.
 Make sure to don't delete your `~/.osmosisd-local` folder.